Week 1 in Morocco

-Helena and Harkin invited us all over for dinner, wild boar and moose stew and we contributed with some pastries purchased at the local bakery.
-A most enjoyable evening, treasured times with wonderful friends and great traveling companions.
-It was our first time traveling with other motorhomers and it proved to be successful and helped us to feel safe, particularly in such a foreign land.
+Helena and Harkin invited us all over for dinner, wild boar and moose stew they had bought with them from Sweden and we contributed with some pastries purchased at the local bakery.
+A most enjoyable evening, treasured times with wonderful friends and great travelling companions.
+It was our first time travelling with other

 We woke to slight dampness in the air but that didn’t deter Alan from tackling the washing and gosh how it builds up.
 That kept us in Betsy for the day and stationed in the camping ground.
 It also allowed me to catch up on some paperwork and have a quiet day in preparation for what was to come.